-Current Medicaid claims production cycles process an average of 105,000 claims for an average of \$30.5 million dollars each week.
+Current Medicaid claims production cycles process an average of 11 million claims a year for an average of \$30.5 million each week.

-There are currently 157 known defects, some of which were identified as a result of the recent federal MMIS Certification review that occurred the week of September 19, 2016.
+There are currently 146 known defects, some of which were identified as a result of the recent federal MMIS Certification review that occurred the week of September 19, 2016.

-Enterprise is processing and suspending claims correctly at an average rate of 98 percent, which is the highest of any time since go-live.
+Enterprise is processing and suspending claims correctly at an average rate of 98 percent.